FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 Create the file `/root/clearRules.sh` with the content below.
 Remember to set the internet connected interface in the script (the `gwInterface` variable).

-You could also modify the script to allow permanent access to the certain computers, such as a campsite host or your boss.
+You could also modify the script to allow permanent access to certain computers, such as a campsite host or your boss.
 You'd do this by opening, with the appropriate rules, the ports needed (such as WiFi and RJ45) for the MAC addresses of those PCs.

 ```shell
 gwInterface="ens37"